 Keeping QuickBooks data up to date

 It's great that you've developed a script that pulls data from QuickBooks and loads it into a data warehouse, but what happens when you have new transactions, invoices, and payments?

 The key is to build your script in such a way that it can identify incremental updates to your data.
 Use fields like CreateTime and LastUpdatedTime to identify records that are new since your last update, or since the most recent record you copied.
 Once you've taken new data into account, you can set up your script as a cron job or continuous loop to keep pulling down new data as it appears.

 From QuickBooks to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing QuickBooks data in Metabase is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites QuickBooks to Redshift, QuickBooks to BigQuery, QuickBooks to Azure SQL Data Warehouse, QuickBooks to PostgreSQL, QuickBooks to Panoply, and QuickBooks to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from QuickBooks to Metabase automatically.
+Products like Stitch were built to move data automatically, making it easy to integrate QuickBooks with Metabase.
 With just a few clicks, Stitch starts extracting your QuickBooks data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Metabase.